 Open and Fund An IRA Account

-Opening and funding an IRA is an excellent intermediate financial goal.
-But you need to know, there are two types of IRAs.
+Opening and funding an IRA is a great intermediate financial goal.
+But you need to know that there are two types of IRAs.

 Then there is a Roth IRA.
 In the case of a Roth, your contributions are made after-tax.